numerai/numerai-cli/README.md

 numerai docker copy-example
 ```

-WARNING: this will overwrite the following files if they exist: Dockerfile, model.py, train.py, and predict.py and requirements.txt
+WARNING: this will overwrite the following files if they exist: Dockerfile, model.py, train.py, predict.py, and requirements.txt

 ### numerai docker train (optional, but highly recommended)